angelleye/paypal-codeigniter/README.rst

 Installation
 ************

+Merge the /application directory into your CodeIgniter /application directory.

 Open /application/config/paypal-sample.php and adjust the value with your own Sandbox and Production API credentials.
 Then save-as paypal.php.

 There are detailed comments inside the config file to help you fill it out correctly.